Have you ever had one of those moments when you realize that you’re not actually handling something as well as you thought you were?

 First of all, sorry to say there’s no single correct answer; it is a unique, individual journey.
 I can tell you the books that moved and shifted me.
 The courses I took; the people I was exposed to; the healing modalities I love.
 (Check out my Resources page, a lot of it is listed there!)
 But ask anyone else who has created real self transformation in their lives “How did you do it” and they will give you a completely different answer than mine.
 Not only that, no one is ever going to give you a single tool, book, or guru (if they do- run… it’s never that easy).
 They may have a “most valuable player” (for me, that would be my mentor Dr. Dugliss since he introduced me to so much of what has helped me heal and grow), but it isn’t going to be just that one single thing.
 It’s always a combination of things that create the overall state of growth.
 There is no silver bullet.

 Because of this, it’s supremely important to be looking at yourself from as many different angles as you can think of.
 Physical, energetic, emotional, mental, intuitive, spiritual… just to name a few.
 We are such dynamic creatures, full of so many layers, and we MUST address them all if we want to find true sustainable growth.
-This was brought home to me recently by a friend who has a tendency towards depression- their outlets to prevent a full on downward spiral consist only of working out and eating.
-Recently they challenged themselves to be in a certain weight division of a strength competition, and then injured themselves a week before they were set to compete.
-In order to participate, they had to spend that entire week limiting their calories so they could meet the weight requirement, and couldn’t work out due to the injury.
-The pressure and stress this created almost undid them, because they were not able to utilize their two coping methods.
+This was brought home to me recently by a friend who has a tendency towards depression- their only outlet to prevent a full on downward spiral consists of working out.
+Recently they got injured and found themselves unable to exercise for three weeks during a particularly busy time at work while some difficult things were also happening at home.
+The pressure and stress this created almost undid them, because they were not able to utilize their single coping method.
 This is what we want to avoid- putting all our selfcare eggs in one small basket, so to speak.
 We never want to say, “I’m fine, so long as I can do X.”

 A third thing to remember is that one of the most important traits you can develop during the process is a curious openness to both what you’ve never heard of, and what you might have heard before but didn’t land at the time.
 Example: About ten years ago I attempted to read Eckhart Tolle‘s A New Earth and it made zero sense to me; I got maybe 20 pages in and just gave up.
 I remember feeling so defeated- this book was supposed to change my life!
 I opened it again five years ago and ended up highlighting basically the entire book because it made so much sense and resonated so deeply.
 This is growth.
 This is one example from my life that showed me just how much a little step here and a little step there can change us.
 We also don’t need to “buy in” to everything a book/method/teacher is selling in order to gain some deep nuggets of wisdom.
 I recently took a little mini course on manifestation from someone I’d never heard of, and while I certainly did not agree with everything they said, I got a lot out of the course simply because of what it brought up for me; because of the *way* it challenged me.
 So stay open, you might be surprised by what you learn!